kelcc169/shelf-life/README.md

 ## Thoughts

 - Typescript was a challenge, particularly when integrating it into React with Hooks, to which I really only had a cursory introduction.
-All the planning I did at the beginning helped a lot, though I don't have everything implemented to the degree I'd like.
-This project leaves a lot of room for growth and added features, and I look forward to seeing what I can include going forward.
+All the planning I did at the beginning helped a lot.
+In particular, I'm glad I sought help from a program manager on how to appropriately figure out specs.

+- I rewrote a template that I already had in javascript into typescript.
+It was great for both a deeper understanding of the jwt authorization and setting me up to feel more comfortable writing the rest of the app in typescript.

+- I started with the backend /api routes for GET and POST for libraries and books so I had something to start with, leaving space for the additional models to be added in later as the other got solidified.
+Coupled with the Trello board, I think that helped keep things under control.
+I didn't over extend and write more than I think I needed.
+It also meant that I didn't move on until things worked, so it limited where possible errors were coing from.

 ## Future Additions!
 - [ ] A barcode reader!
 While not all books have their ISBN in the barcode, most books since 2001 do, so searching by taking a picture of the barcode and using the data to query the api would be amazing.